MetaPointTech/metapoint/docs/src/advance/middleware.md

 title: Middleware
 index: true
 order: 4
-icon: discover
+icon: sort
 category:
   - Guide
 ---

 You can define middleware in endpoint group.

 In Middleware, you can add logic before and after handler execution, or even stop handler running.

 ```ts {3-13}
 import { h, MetaType, peer, z } from "metapoint";